Easy rum flambéed pineapple tarte tatin

 whipped coconut cream

-If you are daring you could add a pinch of dried chili flakes, a few drops of Tabasco sauce or even saffron to add an exotic spicy dimension to this tartin.
+If you are daring you could add a pinch of dried chilli flakes, a few drops of Tabasco sauce or even saffron to add an exotic spicy dimension to this tartin.
 All of those go superbly with pineapple.
 I left it plain this time because I was giving it straight to my teenage twin nephews and I think they would have preferred it this way.

 easy rum flambéed pineapple tart tartin